chrislattman/blogging-project/docs/git/index.md

 git push -f
 ```

-## Merge requests
+## Pull requests

-Once you are ready to finish an issue, submit a Merge Request (MR) on GitLab for the corresponding branch.
-Prefix the name of your MR with the associated Jira issue you are working on, e.g. `BP-12: Name of merge request`.
-In the MR description, explain the changes that were made, i.e. summarize the commits.
-Make sure to Squash and Merge your commits, and have GitLab delete the branch once the MR is merged in.
+Once you are ready to finish an issue, submit a Pull Request (PR) on GitLab for the corresponding branch.
+Prefix the name of your PR with the associated Jira issue you are working on, e.g. `BP-12: Name of pull request`.
+In the PR description, explain the changes that were made, i.e. summarize the commits.
+Make sure to Squash and Merge your commits, and have GitHub delete the branch once the PR is merged in.

-After the MR has been merged in, switch back to the main branch and pull the most recent version of it:
+After the PR has been merged in, switch back to the main branch and pull the most recent version of it:

 ```
 git checkout main